treyworks/treyworks-chat-plugin/README.md

 **Note:** Voice widgets require a modern browser with microphone access.
 Users will be prompted to grant microphone permissions when interacting with the voice widget.

-## Logging
+## Logging (Both Widget Types)

-Enable logging from the plugin settings dashboard for debugging and tracking function calls.
+Enable logging from the plugin settings dashboard for debugging and tracking function calls for both text chat and voice chat widgets.
 Refresh or clear logs directly from the dashboard.

 ## System Requirements

 - WordPress 6.6 or higher
 - PHP 8.1 or higher
-- Valid API key for the OpenAI Assistants API
+- Valid API key for the OpenAI Assistants API (for text chat widgets)
+- Valid API key for RetellAI (for voice chat widgets)

 ## Resources